dacostafrankaboagye/devspace-app/README.md

    - buildspec.yml
    - aws code build
       - modify the service role (attach policies = container registry full access and power user)
+      - create env variables for the docke credentials in there

 ```text
 The buildspec sets up Java and Maven.